 $12,678

-"The Man Who Would Be King" is a classic adventure film adapted from Rudyard Kipling's renowned novel.
-The movie features outstanding performances by Sean Connery, Michael Caine, and Saeed Jaffrey, with Christopher Plummer appearing as Kipling himself.
+"The Man Who Would Be King" stands as a timeless adventure epic, drawing inspiration from Rudyard Kipling's celebrated novel.
+With unforgettable performances by Sean Connery, Michael Caine, and Saeed Jaffrey, the film is further enriched by Christopher Plummer, who brings Kipling himself to life on screen.

 Recommended: